mkvenkit/humble_ice/getting_started.md

 **Note:** If your RP2040 firmware is missing or needs to be re-uploaded, please read the [Customizing Humble iCE][2] document first.

-To get started, you need to first clone this githup repo on your computer, and cd into the *humble_ice* directory.
+To get started, you need to first clone this github repo on your computer, and cd into the *humble_ice* directory.

 Next, let's make sure you can upload a bitstram to the board.